-The Trust Board recognises the need to ensure that it complies with its duties under legislation and this policy has regard to statutory guidance Keeping Children Safe in Education (KCSiE), Working Together to Safeguard Children and locally agreed interagency procedures put in place by Suffolk Safeguarding Partnership Board.
+The governing body/proprietor recognises the need to ensure that it complies with its duties under legislation and this policy has regard to statutory guidance, Keeping Children Safe in Education (KCSiE), Working Together to Safeguard Children and locally agreed inter-agency procedures put in place by Suffolk Safeguarding Partnership Board.

-This policy will be reviewed annually, as a minimum, and will be made available publicly via the schools website or on request.
+This policy will be reviewed annually, as a minimum, and will be made available publicly via the school website or on request.